-Research philosophy is essentially a set of beliefs or metaphysics that represent the researcher’s world-view; the nature of ‘the world’, the individual’s place in it and the range of possible relationships to that world.
+Research philosophy is essentially a set of beliefs or metaphysics that represent the researcher’s world-view: the nature of ‘the world’, the individual’s place in it and the range of possible relationships to that world.
 This tends to be either scientific or society based.
-The former being associated with positivism and quantitative research and the latter being associated with interpretivism and qualitative research.
+The former is associated with positivism and quantitative research, and the latter is associated with interpretivism and qualitative research.

 Positivism and Interpretivism

 Positivism and interpretivism are epistemological positions adopted by the researcher (click here for a simple explanation of ontology and epistemology).
 You will choose your epistemological position based on what best fits with your research aims and objectives of the research.

 Positivism aligns itself with the methods of the natural sciences.
 It is associated with deductive logical reasoning (starting with initial theories or hypothesis’ and working towards the more specific details).
 It tends to be very black and white – it either is or it isn’t.
 And it can be proved, or it can’t.
 It does not lend itself particularly well to areas that are not so black and white in nature, such as the study of society.

 Positivism uses only research data that is verifiable and is collected in a value-free manner, enabling objective results to be generated and general scientific laws to be created.
 It often uses numbers.
 A number is a number, it is not subjective in any way.
 Calculations and equations can be easily developed.

 You can also think of it in terms of a scientific experiment.
 Take fire, for example.
 We need the three elements of oxygen, heat and fuel in order for fire to occur.
 If one element is missing, there is no fire.
 This is not up for discussion.
 It is a black and white fact.